erensezener/aima-based-irl/README.md

-aima-based-irl
+Inverse-Reinforcement-Learning-with-Python
 ==============

-IRL implementation based on Norvig's AIMA code.
+Inverse Reinforcement Learning implementation based on Norvig's AIMA code.

 birl.py is the implementation of Bayesian Inverse Reinforcement Learning (see Ramachandran, Amir 2007).